 - File size.
 Obviously, smaller files like texts or images will upload quicker than 4k videos.

 - Internet options, speed & connectivity.
-If your device is connected to high-speed internet with great bandwidth settings, your assets will get uploaded to Google Drive faster.
+If your device is connected to high-speed Internet with great bandwidth settings, your digital assets will get uploaded to Google Drive faster.
 And download speed will also be better, so you'll download faster.

 Of course, videos are the most challenging file type to upload.
 They’re big & bulky so you see “upload error” on your screen more often.
 The inquiry “how long does it take for Google Drive to process a video” ranks high on search engines.
-And I’m sure if you’ve ever dealt with videos, you are wondering how to make Google Drive process videos faster.
+And I’m sure if you’ve ever dealt with videos, you are wondering how to make Google Drive upload speed for videos faster.

 Our rough estimation says that you’ll need 1 hour per 1 GB to upload a video (or any other type of file).
 Add 10 minutes per GB to this number for video processing.